lucianolacurcia/auto-agenda-biblioteca-js/README.md

 I deployed the program as a linux service on my rapberry pi but you can do it on any linux computer.
 ### Installation:
+0. Be sure to have all the dependencies already installed:
+	*	git
+	*	nodejs
+	*	npm

 1. Clone the repository:
   ```